awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

     --ca-certificate-pem file://<ca_cert_pem_filename>
 ```

 The client certificate is registered with AWS IoT, but it is not active yet\.
-See [Activate a Client Certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) for information on how to activate it later\.
+See [Activate a client certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) for information on how to activate it later\.

 You can also activate the client certificate when you register it by using this command\.